ngs-docs/2021-GGG298/Week8-project_organization_and_UNIX_shell/README.md

 ---
 tags: ggg, ggg2021, ggg298
 ---
-# GGG298 -- Week 6 - Project organization and file manipulation
+# GGG298 -- Week 8 - Project organization and file manipulation

-[toc]

 ## Learning Objectives
 By the end of this lesson, students will: